Best Charcoal Grill of 2021

-While we were initially skeptical of the design, the Royal Gourmet 24" Charcoal Grill proved its worth well beyond our expectations.
-The first thing you notice about this grill is the "stick shift" on the front — this is the adjustment mechanism that allows one to raise and lower the charcoal pan to six different heights.
-Though gimmicky in appearance, this innovative design is anything but and allows for a flexibility in temperature control we could not get with any other grill in our test.
-We were amazed how long and how consistently we were able to keep a coal bed burning in this grill, thanks to the combination of a large coal bed with dual dampers — located underneath the twin side tables — and a chimney, to allow for efficient airflow and maximum adjustment.
-When it does come time to add or adjust coals, a large front door offers easy access to the coal bed.
+Initially, we were skeptical of the design of the Royal Gourmet 24" Charcoal Grill, but it far exceeded our expectations.
+This grill features a "stick shift" on the front that allows you to control the height of the charcoal pan to six different levels.
+This seems gimmicky at first, but the innovative design provides a level of versatility in temperature control that we didn't have with other grills in our tests.
+We were able to keep a coal bed burning in this grill for an impressive length of time, thanks to the combination of a large coal bed with dual dampers — located underneath the twin side tables — and a chimney to allow for efficient airflow and maximum adjustment.
+If you need to adjust or add coals, the large front door allows easy access to the coal bed.

-Overall, we have very few negative comments about the Royal Gourmet grill — our biggest criticism is ubiquitous among full-size grills.
-Although portability is enhanced thanks to wheels, there are no handles to help you pull it into place.
-At 57 pounds, it is not the heaviest grill in this review, but we can't imagine that dragging this grill around by its side table will help improve the lifespan of the otherwise superb design.
-In lieu of criticism, it is worth mentioning that not only does the Royal Gourmet perform at the top of its class, but it does so at a fraction of the cost of the competition.
+Overall, we can't find much to complain about on this Royal Gourmet grill.
+Our biggest criticism was common among all the full-size grills — there are no handles to help you pull it into place.
+There are wheels, but still, but we can't imagine that dragging this 57-pound grill around by its side table will help improve the lifespan of the otherwise superb design.
+Despite this gripe, it is worth mentioning that not only does the Royal Gourmet perform at the top of its class, but it does so at a fraction of the cost of the competition.

-The Char-Griller Side Fire Box Tabletop Grill is a heavy-duty portable grill that offers unparalleled versatility and durability.
-By utilizing a unique barrel-shape that maximizes interior space, this Char-Griller manages to offer a cook surface comparable to full-sized grills like the Beau Jardin 18".
+If you're looking for a portable but sturdy heavy-duty grill, check out the Char-Griller Side Fire Box Tabletop Grill.
+By utilizing a unique barrel shape that maximizes interior space, this Char-Griller manages to offer a cooking surface comparable to full-sized grills like the Beau Jardin 18".
 So, even though this grill's footprint is small, you get nearly the same capacity as a classic kettle-style charcoal grill.
-Our favorite feature is the slide-out drawer that gives you quick access to the firebox.
+Our favorite feature is the slide-out drawer that allows quick access to the firebox.
 This simple feature — along with the grill's unique design — makes it easier to use a coal chimney to start a fire, gives you better access to the coal bed while cooking, and provides a quick and easy solution for dumping ash and spent charcoal.

-The cooking grates might be cast iron, but don't be fooled by this grill's appearance — it is actually built out of heavy-duty powder-coated steel rather than a full cast iron construction, like the related Char-Griller Outlaw.
-Even though we still put this grill in the "portable" category based on size, the 42-pound frame might make you stop and think about trying to haul it out to your next picnic.
-Although the Fire Side Box is a bit more expensive than the other tabletop grills we tested, it is much more versatile, particularly when combined with the Outlaw to create a true Texas-style smoker.
+The cooking grates might be cast iron, but don't be fooled by this grill's appearance — it is actually built out of heavy-duty powder-coated steel rather than a full cast iron construction like the Char-Griller Outlaw.
+Even though we still put this grill in the "portable" category based on size, it might be a bit much to haul the 42-pound frame out to your next picnic.
+Although the Side Fire Box is a bit more expensive than the other tabletop grills we tested, it is much more versatile, particularly when combined with the Outlaw to create a true Texas-style smoker.

-If you are anything like our head tester, then you love cast iron for its value, longevity, and versatility.
-Enter the Char-Griller Outlaw Grill and Smoker, a hulking cast iron grill that will undoubtedly become a gathering point for any backyard barbeque.
-The standalone grill offers the largest cook surface, with 725 sq. inches of main grilling space plus a 250 sq. inch warming rack.
-But to increase its versatility as both a grill and smoker, it is designed to be paired with the Char-Griller Side Fire Box, which can easily be attached/detached opposite to the side table.
-Although this then becomes a much more significant investment, we believe the 3-in-1 combination of full-size grill, smoker, and detachable tabletop grill presents an unbeatable value — not to mention the remarkable durability and longevity of their cast iron construction.
+Cast iron is known for its durability, versatility, and value.
+The Char-Griller Outlaw Grill and Smoker is a hulking cast iron grill that will undoubtedly become a gathering point for any backyard barbeque.
+The standalone grill offers the largest cook surface of any we tested, with 725 sq. inches of main grilling space plus a 250 sq. inch warming rack.
+Its versatility and grilling space is increased with the addition of the Char-Griller Side Fire Box, which can easily be attached/detached opposite to the side table, adding functionality as both a grill and smoker.
+Though this is a much more significant investment, we believe the 3-in-1 combination of full-size grill, smoker, and detachable tabletop grill presents an unbeatable value — not to mention the remarkable durability and longevity of their cast iron construction.

-For the fans of portable pit-cooking, we offer up the Weber Go-Anywhere as your solution to taking your backyard grilling on-the-road.
+For the fans of portable pit-cooking, we offer up the Weber Go-Anywhere as your solution to taking your backyard grilling on the road.
 This suitcase-sized grill incorporates Weber's traditionally durable porcelain-enameled steel construction into a conveniently compact package.
-Unlike other portable grills we tested, the legs on the Go-Anywhere fold up and snap into place to secure the lid, ensuring that you won't spill ash or charcoal all over the trunk of your car.
-The rectangular basin is capable of holding a significant amount of coal for its footprint, and the thick steel side walls provide ample insulation to help keep your coal bed roasting hot.
+Unlike other portable grills we tested, the legs on the Go-Anywhere fold up and snap into place to secure the lid, preventing an ash or charcoal spill in the trunk of your car.
+The rectangular basin is capable of holding a significant amount of coal for its footprint, and the thick steel sidewalls provide ample insulation to help keep your coal bed roasting hot.

 Although we love that this grill's design includes two bottom dampers — bringing the total vent count up to four — the aluminum construction of all four vents means that they get very hot, very quickly.
 On top of that, the bottom dampers fit too tightly to the grill body, making them particularly tough to adjust.
-The combination of these two factors increases the potential for hand and finger burns, so please make sure you use gloves when adjusting any of the vents.
+The combination of these two factors increases the potential for hand and finger burns, so we recommend using gloves when adjusting any of the vents.
 It also takes some time to learn how to properly adjust the airflow for maximum heat output.
-That said, even though the Go-Anywhere has a small surface area, the grill's shape and adjustable airflow allow for a nice distribution of heat zones across the cooking surface.
+That said, though the Go-Anywhere's surface area is small, the grill's shape and adjustable airflow facilitate a nice distribution of heat zones across the cooking surface.

 The top grip benefits from a heat shield, but despite its glass-reinforced design, the nylon handle on the front of the grill still manages to get unexpectedly hot.
 We also can't quite understand why the hanger is not located more towards the middle of the lid — if it were, it would more effectively serve as a wind barrier.
 But regardless of whether or not it offers any truly standout features, we still love the thoughtful design of this classic grill and will likely continue to love it for generations to come.